sniper1234/flutter-applaunch/README.md

 # flutter_applaunch

-A new Flutter package project.
+A Flutter package that can retrive the URL Scheme parameters from app launch options.

 ## Getting Started